The Praxis II Spanish: World Language Exam is designed to evaluate individuals who want to teach Spanish to students in grades K-12.

 Some of the accommodations that can be made include extended testing time, extended breaks, screen magnification, reader, scribe, Perkins Brailler, braille slate and stylus, and pillow/cushion.

 What scored categories and skills are covered on the exam?
-How many questions are there for each category?

 - Interpretive Listening, including embedded linguistic content – 30 selected-responses

 - Interpretive Reading, including embedded linguistic content – 30 selected-responses

 - Interpersonal and Presentational Writing – 3 written responses

 - Presentational and Interpersonal – 3 spoken responses

 For Interpretive Listening, including embedded linguistic content, Interpretive Reading, including embedded linguistic content, Interpersonal and Presentational Writing, and Presentational and Interpersonal, the skills that will be assessed include exhibiting language proficiency in Spanish at the advanced low level, as per ACTFL Proficiency Guidelines, comprehending the linguistic features of Spanish, and making comparisons between Spanish and English.

 For Cultural Knowledge, the skill that will be assessed is exhibiting cultural understanding.
 This includes the connections between the perspectives of Spanish culture and its practices and products.

 What is the most convenient way to register for the exam?

 Registering online, using a credit card, debit card, or PayPal.
 After registering, an admission ticket will appear on the screen.
 Make sure you print it, as you will need to take it with you on testing day.